 The Legal Stuff: Your Civil Requirements

-Anyone getting married in Ireland whether it’s Church, Civil or Humanist ceremony must give a minimum of three months notice to the state of their intention to marry.
-To do this, you must book an appointment with your local registrar office (you can do it online here), at least three months before your wedding date.
+Anyone getting married in Ireland whether it’s Church, Civil, Humanist or Interfaith ceremony must give a minimum of three months notice to the state of their intention to marry.
+To do this, you must book an appointment with your local registrar office ( you can do it online here), at least three months before your wedding date.
 You can find a list of Registrar Offices here.

 You will need to bring the following documents along with you to your appointment: